zahta/zahta/README.md

 ### 	:slightly_smiling_face: My name is Zahra Taheri.

 #### 🌱 I am a postdoctoral researcher in data science at Shahid Beheshti University.

-    I obtained an MSc in applied mathematics in the coding and information theory field at the IUT, and
+        I obtained an M.Sc. in applied mathematics, and a Ph.D. in pure mathematics.

-    a Ph.D. in pure mathematics in the algebraic graph theory field at the UI.

 #### :heart_on_fire: I am PASSIONATE about `programming` and `artificial intelligence` and I would like to use my skills in math to solve real-world problems.